ItsAJ517/coding-journey/python/October 2024/reflections-october2024.md

 Strengths: I used I/O well and I controlled variables using certain string methods.

-Weaknesses: I had some trouble with type conversion.
-This is because I forgot to change the types of some variables for some operations, which led to a lot of errors.
+Weaknesses: Sometimes I would forget to change the types of variables for certain operations, which led to a lot of errors.